Table of Contents Show

 Instead, you should hire a qualified, experienced listing agent who can handle the entire selling process.
 They can help you set a fair and competitive price that will attract buyers, handle all negotiations with the buyer’s agent, deal with all the paperwork, and ensure your best interests are always protected.
 As per the last point, they can also remove any emotion from the transaction by putting some distance between you and the buyer.

 Mistake No.3: Not Preparing Adequately for the SaleMistake No.3: Not Preparing Adequately for the Sale

-With real estate being such a hot market in NYC, it’s easy to think that all you need to do is put up a listing and let the buyers flood in.
+With real estate being such a hot market in NYC, it’s easy to think that all you need to do is list and let the buyers flood in.
 That’s not the case, though, and if you want to sell both quickly and for a good price, you need to prepare your home for the sale.
-Buyer’s here can be picky, and they have a right to be when a home is not in good condition or has a lot of problems.
+Buyers here can be picky, and they have a right to be when a home is not in good condition or has a lot of problems.